Managing User Roles and Privileges

 - Align the users and teams that work with Acrolinx to your organizational structure.

 - Centrally update the privileges for many users.
-Any adjustments to a role are automatically inherited by all users with that particular role.
+Any changes to a role are automatically inherited by all users with that particular role.

 - Ensure consistency of privileges for a specific group of users.

 - Reuse the same set of privileges.
-Existing roles can be assigned to a new user, for example if you employ a second guidance administrator you can reuse the same privileges that are assigned to your current guidance administrator.
+You can assign existing roles to a new user.
+For example, if you employ a second guidance administrator you can reuse the same privileges that you assigned to your current guidance administrator.